DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ### Teaching internships

-You could apply for a [paid teaching internship](/teaching-internship-providers) if you’re currently doing an undergraduate degree and are interested in teaching:

-- maths
-- physics
-- computing
-- modern languages
+If you’re an undergraduate interested in teaching chemistry, computing, languages, maths or physics then you could do a [paid teaching internship](/teaching-internship-providers) to find out if teaching is right for you.

 ### Watch pre-recorded lessons